 I Want To Treat My Acne At Home

 This is a perfectly feasible idea, depending on the severity of the problem.
 Should the acne be mild to moderate, you will probably find that over the counter meds will suffice.
 One cautionary note – If you have large cysts, you really should see a specialist as there is a very real risk of permenant scarring should the cysts rupture.
 In these cases, the only effective way to remove the scars is through laser treatment.
+To know more read the post of this guy.

 Begin by looking out for products with ingredients like Benzoyl Peroxide.
 Start off with low dose treatments – you can always upgrade later.
 A cleanser is essential.
 A moisturizer is a good idea – as long as it is water-based and not too rich.
 A very gentle scrub is also a good idea – you would really only use it twice a week but it can help to clear out dead skin cells and encourage cell turnover.
 The key to success with these products is to choose gentle ones that will work without further inflaming the acne.